 Conversion rates are particularly useful metrics for measuring SEO performance.
 There are two different conversion rate categories you’ll need to investigate.
 First up there are marketing qualified leads (MQLs).
 This refers to how many visitors ultimately provided you with contact information, be it an email address or query via an online form.

-A clearer metric is purchase or sales conversion rate.
+A clearer metric is the purchase or sales conversion rate.
 This refers to the number of sales that have been generated as a direct result of traffic directed via your SEO efforts.
 This is a very useful way of measuring return on investment.

 Why You Need to Be Calculating SEO ROI